A Unified Framework with Multimodal Fine-tuning for Remote Sensing Semantic Segmentation: Experiments and Discussion

 \textbf{Vaihingen:} It contains $16$ fine-resolution Orthophotos, each averaging $2500\times2000$ pixels.
 These Orthophotos consist of three channels: Near-Infrared, Red, and Green (NIRRG), and come with a normalized DSM at a $9$ cm ground sampling distance.
 The $16$ Orthophotos are split into a training set of $12$ patches and a test set of $4$ patches.
 To improve the storage and reading efficiency of large patches, a sliding window of size $256 \times 256$ is utilized rather than cropping the patches into smaller images in both training and test stages, which results in about $960$ training images and $320$ test images.

 \textbf{Potsdam:} This dataset is much larger than the Vaihingen dataset, which consists of $24$ high-resolution Orthophotos, each with the size of $6000\times 6000$ pixels.
 It includes four multispectral bands: Infrared, Red, Green, and Blue (IRRGB), along with a normalized DSM of $5$ cm.
-The last three bands in this dataset are utilized to diversify our experiments.
+The last three bands (RGB) in this dataset are utilized to diversify our experiments.
 The $24$ orthophotos are split into $18$ patches for training and $6$ for testing.
 Using the same sliding window approach, this dataset contains $10368$ training samples and $3456$ test samples.

 The Vaihingen and Potsdam datasets classify five main foreground categories: Building (Bui.), Tree (Tre.), Low Vegetation (Low.), Car, and Impervious Surface (Imp.).
 Additionally, a background class labeled as Clutter contains indistinguishable debris and water surfaces.
-Visual examples from both datasets are presented in Fig.~\ref{data_show}.
-Notably, the sliding window moves with a smaller step size, and the overlapping areas are averaged to the reduced boundary effect during the test stage.
+Notably, the sliding window to collect training samples moves with a smaller step size, and the overlapping areas are averaged to the reduced boundary effect during the test stage.

+\textbf{MMHunan:} This dataset \citep{li2022dkdfn} differs significantly in spatial resolution from that of the ISPRS datasets, with a value of $10$ meters.
+It contains $500$ Sentinel-2 image patches, each of size $256 \times 256$ pixels, accompanied by corresponding Digital Elevation Data.
+We selected the Red, Green, and Blue bands to form the visible imagery.
+The dataset includes annotations for $7$ land cover types: Cropland, Forest, Grassland, Wetland, Water, Unused Land, and Built-up Area.

+Visual examples from all three datasets are presented in Fig.~\ref{data_show}.
+The substantial differences in both data characteristics and land cover categories greatly enhance the diversity of our experiments.